ReganEva/sqlite-vector/API.md

 **Returns:** `Virtual Table (rowid, distance)`

 **Description:**
 Performs a brute-force nearest neighbor search using the given vector.
-Despite its brute-force nature, this function is highly optimized and useful for small datasets or validation.
+Despite its brute-force nature, this function is highly optimized and useful for small datasets (rows < 1000000) or validation.
+Since this interface only returns rowid and distance, if you need to access additional columns from the original table, you must use a SELF JOIN.

 **Parameters:**